MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/troubleshooting.md

 File a bug on [GitHub](https://aka.ms/wacfeedback) that describes your issue.

-Please include any errors or warning you find in the event log, as well as the following information:
+Include any errors or warning you find in the event log, as well as the following information:

 * Platform where Windows Admin Center is **installed** (Windows 10 or Windows Server):
   * If installed on Server, what is the Windows [version](#check-the-windows-version) of **the machine running the browser** to access Windows Admin Center: